Ben Carson: College

 In his autobiography, Carson said he had been offered a scholarship to West Point.
-It is likely he means he was offered an appointment to the United States Military Academy at West Point.
 Cadets receive a free education and room and board in exchange for a commitment to serve in the military for at least five years after graduation.
 Carson also said the University of Michigan had offered him a scholarship.
 His staff later said the described scenario was similar to that of West Point, as he never actually applied for entry to the University of Michigan.

 In his autobiography, Gifted Hands, Carson recounted that exams for a Yale psychology course he took his junior year, "Perceptions 301", were inexplicably burned, forcing students to retake the exam.
 Carson said other students walked out in protest when they discovered the retest was significantly harder than the original examination, but that he alone finished the test.
 On doing so, Carson said he was congratulated by the course instructor, who told him the retest was a hoax intended to find "the most honest student in the class".
 Carson said the professor awarded him $10 and that a photographer for the Yale Daily News was present to take his picture, which appeared in the student newspaper with a story about the experiment.
 Doubts were raised about this story in 2015 during Carson's presidential campaign.
 The Wall Street Journal attempted to verify Carson's account, reporting that Yale undergraduate courses were identified with only two digits in the early 1970s, that Yale had offered no course called "Perceptions 301" at the time, and that Carson's photo had never appeared in the Yale Daily News.
 Carson, while acknowledging the class number was not correct, said: "You know, when you write a book with a co-writer and you say that there was a class, a lot of [the] time they'll put a number or something just to give it more meat.
 You know, obviously, decades later, I'm not going to remember the course number."